-How Many Plants Can I Grow At Home In New Mexico?
+How Many Plants Can I Grow At Home?

-Also, if you’re sharing a home, it’s important to know that there are household limits: no more than twelve mature plants are allowed in any household, regardless of the number of residents, so if you’ve got a lot of roommates, you’ll have to hammer out those details before you get to planting.
+Also, if you’re sharing a home in New Mexico, it’s important to know that there are household limits: no more than twelve mature plants are allowed in any household, regardless of the number of residents, so if you’ve got a lot of roommates, you’ll have to hammer out those details before you get to planting.
 And even though NM passed some decriminalization legislation back in 2019, having more than twelve plants can still cost you a fourth-degree felony conviction, so keep that in mind.

-How Much Weed Can I Possess At Home In New Mexico?
+How Much Weed Can I Possess At Home?

 On the other hand, there aren’t any quantity limits on the stash you can keep at home (as long as it’s not visible from a public space), so if you do know how to manage your growing schedule, you could probably build up a nice stockpile and have plenty to go around for all the roommates.